For safety reasons F1 cars can no longer do official timed runs so instead perform stunning demonstrations!

 Owners are invited to register their vehicles for display and become part of the Breakfast Club showcase at Goodwood Motor Circuit.

-Vehicle selection for all Breakfast Club themes is now open.
+Vehicle selection for the 2026 Breakfast Clubs are now open.

-Please bear in mind the selection process begins approximately four weeks before each theme.
-You will be notified if your vehicle has been either declined or accepted.
+The selection process begins approximately four weeks before each theme and you will be notified via email if your vehicle has been either declined or accepted.

 Be the First to Know.
 Sign up for 2026 Breakfast Club Ticket Alerts!
 Fill out the form below to receive early alerts, important updates, and exclusive info